 Obviously, it raises the question of the long tail… to what extent should we create new properties for each specific case?

-What if…?

-So, let’s imagine an institution like the State Archives of Belgium, with million of data collected for years, wishes to make them more visible and shareable by publishing them in the LOD cloud.

-However, as seen in the previous slide, some properties are currently missing to express some concepts.

-There would be 2 main options for improvement in this case:

--Firstly, enriching the pre-existing vocabularies, such as http://schema.org/Person

-secondly, creating new linked open vocabularies.
-We can think about the Records in Context Ontology initiative, for example.

-- One alternative would be the injection of data directly in Wikidata.

-In that case, the institution could suggest the addition of new properties and take part in ongoing discussions.

 Conclusion, Next steps

 We have seen in this experiment that the linked open data cloud contains a lot of triples about Carton de Wiart, but the total amount of information is quite poor.
-We've also seen that many other biographical elements can be added as RDF triples, and that there is often a controlled vocabulary that can express them.
+We’ve also seen that many other biographical elements can be added as RDF triples, and that there is often a controlled vocabulary that can express them.